jwstegemann/fritz2-docs/Lenses.md

 You can see it in action at our [`nestedmodel`-example](https://examples.fritz2.dev/nestedmodel/build/distributions/index.html).

-To make this work your annotated classes have to be in your `commonMain`-SourceSet.
-If you need to use the generated objects in your `commonMain` (to implement a `Validator` you can use on client and server i.e.), you have to set up a subproject for your model.
-Have a look at the [`validation`-example](https://examples.fritz2.dev/validation/build/distributions/index.html) to see how to set it up.
+To make this work, your annotated classes have to be in your `commonMain`-SourceSet.
+If you need to use the generated objects in your `commonMain` (i.e. to implement a `Validator` you can use on client and server), you have to set up a subproject for your model.
+Have a look at the [`validation`-example](https://examples.fritz2.dev/validation/build/distributions/index.html) on how to set it up.

-This will also help you define a multiplatform-project to be able to share your model and validation code between browser and backend.
+This will also help you define a multiplatform-project for sharing your model and validation code between browser and backend.